-Nathan Cole, 16 years old, has attended camp every year since he was 5.
+Ever wondered about the benefits of camp from a kid’s perspective?
+Nathan Cole has attended camp every year since he was 5.
 His eyes light up when you ask what he enjoys most about camp.
-Although he’s a typical teenage boy who’s not overly expressive, he can quickly list off
+Although he’s a typical teenage boy who’s not overly expressive, he can quickly list off reasons why he still loves to go to camp.
+Here are a few benefits from his viewpoint:

 “Camp is always fun.
 Sports camp, church camp, day camp or week-long camp – it doesn’t matter, I always have fun when I go to camp,” says Nathan.
 His preference is to head out with a few kids he already knows, but he says he’s attended a few sports camps where he didn’t know anyone on day one.
 “The camaraderie happens easily among kids at camps.
 It doesn’t take long for fun to begin, even with those you’ve just met,” he adds.